MarcoWorms/learn.js/README.md

   { name: "Shirt", category: "Clothes", price: 50 },
 ]

-// how would you summ the prices of all products?
+// how would you sum the prices of all products?
 Let's do it with reduce:

 moreProducts.reduce((accumulator, product) => accumulator + product.price, 0)
 // 160